Eurotunnel says 37,000 migrants have tried to cross through the Channel Tunnel this year

 On Tuesday night, 1,500 migrants tried to enter the Channel Tunnel, operator Eurotunnel said.
 It said its teams found a corpse, which French state radio said is the body of a Sudanese migrant.

-Some of those migrants were injured, Eurotunnel France spokeswoman Cecile Carreras said.
-French authorities and Eurotunnel personnel were able to enter the tunnel and intervene.
+Some of the migrants were injured, Eurotunnel France spokesperson Cecile Carreras told CNN.
+French authorities and Eurotunnel personnel were able to enter the tunnel and intervene

 Cutting through fences